Cooking bone-in chicken thighs can be intimidating. At what temperature are chicken thighs done exactly?

 - Remove the thighs from the oven and move the oven rack up to the middle-upper rack and turn on the broiler.

 - Broil the thighs for 5 minutes and the meat registers 175 degrees to 180 degrees Fahrenheit on an instant-read meat thermometer.
-(Don’t have one?
-Here’s a great one for the price of a terrible movie at the local theater.)

 - Carryover heat should raise the temperature about 5 degrees.